Identifying Behavior Problems

 Isolate the disruptive impaired person.
-Consider you own safety and his/hers.
-Treat each incident as an isolated occurrence as the survivor may not remember having acted this way before or may need to be prompted to remember.
+Consider your own safety and his/hers.
+Treat each incident as an isolated occurrence, as the survivor may not remember having acted this way before or may need to be prompted to remember.
 Try to establish consistent, non-confrontational responses from all family members (children may need to learn some “dos” and “don’ts” in reacting to the survivor).

 Seek support for yourself as a caregiver.
 Support groups, professional counselors, and, if necessary, protective services or law enforcement may be contacted.

 The person who has survived a head injury may lack empathy.
 That is, some head injury survivors have difficulty seeing things through someone else's eyes.
 The result can be thoughtless or hurtful remarks or unreasonable, demanding requests.
 This behavior stems from a lack of abstract thinking.